satellite-image-deep-learning/techniques/README.md

 * [Change-Detection-Review](https://github.com/MinZHANG-WHU/Change-Detection-Review) -> A review of change detection methods, including codes and open data sets for deep learning.
 * [Flood Detection and Monitoring using Satellite Imagery with Python](https://towardsdatascience.com/flood-detection-and-monitoring-using-satellite-imagery-with-python-5cd32157206c)

-## Image registration
-Image registration is the process of transforming different sets of data into one coordinate system.
-Typical use is overlapping images taken at different times or with different cameras.
-* [Wikipedia article on registration](https://en.wikipedia.org/wiki/Image_registration) -> register for change detection or [image stitching](https://mono.software/2018/03/14/Image-stitching/)
-* Traditional approach -> define control points, employ RANSAC algorithm
-* [Phase correlation](https://en.wikipedia.org/wiki/Phase_correlation) is used to estimate the translation between two images with sub-pixel accuracy.
-Can be used for accurate registration of low resolution imagery onto high resolution imagery, or to register a [sub-image on a full image](https://www.mathworks.com/help/images/registering-an-image-using-normalized-cross-correlation.html) -> Unlike many spatial-domain algorithms, the phase correlation method is resilient to noise, occlusions, and other defects.
-[Applied to Landsat images here](https://github.com/JamieTurrin/Phase-Correlation)
-* [cnn-registration](https://github.com/yzhq97/cnn-registration) -> A image registration method using convolutional neural network features written in Python2, Tensorflow 1.5

 ## Object detection
 A good introduction to the challenge of performing object detection on aerial imagery is given in [this paper](https://arxiv.org/abs/1902.06042v2).
 In summary, images are large and objects may comprise only a few pixels, easily confused with random features in background.
 An example task is detecting boats on the ocean, which should be simpler than land based detection owing to the relatively blank background in images, but is still challenging.
 * Intro articles [here](https://medium.com/earthcube-stories/how-hard-it-is-for-an-ai-to-detect-ships-on-satellite-images-7265e34aadf0) and [here](https://medium.com/the-downlinq/object-detection-in-satellite-imagery-a-low-overhead-approach-part-i-cbd96154a1b7).